-RJ-Romain Jerome, the Swiss luxury watchmaker adds another feather to its Moon-DNA collection – the Moon Orbiter.
-The new species that has been added to the RJ portfolio is a fresh tribute to the conquest of space.
-It exudes a distinctive look unlike traditional watches, and comes laden with an exceptional manufacture movement – a flying tourbillon featuring a unique three-dimensional architecture.
-The design and make of the watch makes it quite evident, that much effort has been gone behind the creation of this masterpiece.
+RJ-Romain Jerome, the Swiss luxury watchmaker, adds another feather to its Moon-DNA collection – the Moon Orbiter.
+The new species that have been added to the RJ portfolio is a fresh tribute to the conquest of space.
+It exudes a distinctive look unlike traditional watches and comes laden with an exceptional manufacture movement – a flying tourbillon featuring unique three-dimensional architecture.
+The design and make of the watch make it quite evident that much effort has been gone into creating this masterpiece.

-The Moon Orbiter with its rectangular dial truly resembles a gear, out from a sci-fi flick.
-The watch is an amalgam of components that perfectly fits in its case in a very fascinating manner, such as the sub dials placed at: 3 o’clock – hours and minutes dial, 6 o’clock – 42-hour power reserve indicator, 9 o’clock – the flying tourbillon dial, and at 12 o’clock – the brand monogram engraved dial.
+The Moon Orbiter, with its rectangular dial, truly resembles a gear out from a sci-fi flick.
+The watch is an amalgam of components that perfectly fascinatingly fits in its case, such as the sub-dials placed at 3 o’clock – hours and minutes dial, 6 o’clock – 42-hour power reserve indicator, 9 o’clock – the flying tourbillon dial, and at 12 o’clock – the brand monogram engraved dial.

-The Moon Orbiter with a recommended price of $115,000, would be a 25-piece limited edition.
-For now, the watch is available in most of the regions of Europe, Middle East, and Asia.
+The Moon Orbiter, with a recommended price of $115,000, would be a 25-piece limited edition.
+The watch is available in most of the regions of Europe, the Middle East, and Asia.